eNetworkinc/Localization/README.md

 #[EN]
 join us - ``play.EternityGames.net``

-Sup, mate!
-If u playing at eternitygames.net and u having a wish to helping them, i have job at u! here have a file to translate
+wSup, mate!
+If u playing at eternitygames.net and u having a wish to helping them, i have job fo u! here have a key to translate this project, if u have time to help them - then let's doid it!